Rachit-Singh/Cipher-Suite/README.md

   <li>The keys file is by default made read-only to avoid any accidental changes.</li>
   <li>The batch file created for locking/unlocking keys file is obfuscated automatically to prevent anyone from reading the password.</li>
   <li>A settings file is also there which has several parameters you can tweak with.
 It's in a simple JSON format so is highly readable.
 Even if you delete the settings file, it will be generated again with the default settings.
 Enjoy.</li>
+  <li>Settings file is created when you run the program for the first time.
+Settings file is not provided out of the box because some settings are OS dependent and will be initilazed when you run the program for the first time. </li>
 </ul>

 <h3>Command line tool</h3>